Yes.

 (This is mostly due to restrictions of our registration system and the need to manage each segment’s group sizes; most participants are just doing one or a few segments.)

-If you are able to register for all ten segments at the standard $25/segment registration fee, your combined investment of $250 will have covered the cost of a $200 VISA gift card stipend for another participant in need, and that’s pretty awesome.
+If you are able to register for all ten segments at or above $20, your combined investment will have covered the cost of a $200 VISA gift card stipend for another participant in need, and that’s pretty awesome.

-If the cost of doing multiple segments is prohibitive, anyone is welcome to register for any (or all) segments at the $15 discounted registration fee.
+If the cost of doing multiple segments is prohibitive, anyone is welcome to register for any (or all) segments at the lower/discounted registration tiers.

 There are also some free & stipend-supported registrations available (see the next FAQ)

-There’s at least one free registration available per group per segment and some funds set aside to offer participant stipends ($200 VISA gift cards) to help cover the costs of time off of work, childcare, transportation, etc.
+There’s some free registrations available, and funds set aside to offer participant stipends (in the form of $200 VISA gift cards) to help cover the costs of time off of work, childcare, transportation, etc.

 You are welcome to bring a friend or two.
 Please register each participant individually.

-The registration system allows you to register up to 3 individuals in one signup; this is intentional to encourage mixed groups that will allow new connections amongst participants and not have any one walk group dominated by a single friend group.
+The registration system allows you to register up to 3 individuals in one signup; this is intentional to encourage mixed groups that will allow new connections amongst participants.

 If you are interested in bringing a larger group, please reach out to walk@jjtiziou.net about becoming a walk sponsor or organizing a Walk Around Philadelphia retreat.
-But if you’d just like to bring a group of four, two of you can each register two participants if capacity allows.
+But if you’d just like to bring a group of four, two of you can each register two participants.

-Barring unforeseen needs for adjustment such as a change in SEPTA schedules, the start-times are precise; please plan to arrive early at the starting location so as to not keep the group waiting.
-Check email the night before or morning-of in case the start time needs to be changed.
+If you are not traveling via SEPTA please plan to arrive early at the starting location so as to not keep the group waiting.
+Please check email the night before or morning-of in case the start time needs to be changed.

 Each segment’s duration varies depending on conditions encountered and choices made by the group, so any published time/distance estimates to potential pickup points are just that: estimates.